AaronCode2/AaronCode2/README.md

 #  Hello Viewer!

-I'm a developer instrested in the world of Gaming, I have made many classic games and a few of my own.
+I'm a developer insterested in the world of Gaming, I have made many classic games and a few of my own.
 I have enjoyed the creation of 2D making RPG games using **JS** and **C++ (mainly)** with no game engine ⚙️!
 As of now, I'm ready to help anyone and make more exciting new projects 👾!